• Skip to primary navigation

 • Add the Pickles - Stir in chopped pickles and pickle juice, cooking for a few more minutes.

-• Finish & Serve – Stir in fresh dill and sour cream for a smooth, tangy finish.
-Adjust seasoning and serve warm.
+• Finish & Serve - Stir in fresh dill and sour cream for a smooth, tangy finish; for a chicken-based variation with lemon, see creamy lemon dill chicken variation.

 Why This Recipe Works

-This soup is an unexpected yet perfectly balanced blend of creamy and tangy flavors.
+This soup is an unexpected yet perfectly balanced blend of creamy and tangy flavors, thanks to potato starch and vinegar-rich pickle juice, especially when using pickle juice with at least 5% acidity.

 • Creamy Yet Light - The potatoes naturally thicken the soup, keeping it smooth without needing excessive cream.